Child killed by gunfire in clashes in Egypt's Suez city

 The child's family accused the Brotherhood of responsibility for their child's death, the state news agency MENA said.

+The interim government installed in July has waged a broad crackdown on the Brotherhood, accusing its leaders of fomenting violence or terrorism, accusations they deny.

-The interim government installed in July has promised a return to democratic rule next year, under a new constitution.
-For now, the political turmoil that has gripped Egypt since the overthrow of Hosni Mubarak in early 2011 continues to undermine both stability and economic growth.
+The government has promised a return to democratic rule next year, under a new constitution.
+In the interim, the political turmoil that has gripped Egypt since the overthrow of Hosni Mubarak in early 2011 continues to undermine both stability and economic growth.

 Since Mursi was deposed, the UAE and other Gulf Arab allies have shown strong support to the interim government, pledging billions of dollars to help shore up Egypt's fragile finances.